Configuring Ceph Object Gateway¶

 Note

-Here, {hostname} is the short hostname (output of command hostname -s) of the node that is going to provide the gateway service i.e, the gateway host.
+of the node that is going to provide the gateway service i.e, the

 Note